Madhava Varma II

-Madhava Varma II was the most successful ruler of the Vishnukundina dynasty, controlling parts of the Deccan and eastern coast of India in the mid-5th century AD.
+Madhava Varma II was the ruler of the Vishnukundina dynasty from 440 to 460.
 He is regarded as the greatest ruler of his dynasty.
 The Vishnukundina Empire reached its greatest territorial extent under him.
 It was during this period the Vishnukundina dynasty was raised, in its own estimation, to the imperial dignity.

 The most notable military achievement of Madhava Varma II was his victory over the Vakataka emperor Prithvishena II.
 The daughter of Prithvishena II, Vakataka Mahadevi, was given in marriage to Madhava Varma II.

 Early life

 He was the son of Govinda Varma I and his wife Mahadevi.
 He had two sons - Vikramendra Varma and Deva Varma.

 Reign

 His predecessor was Madhava Varma I (c.
 420 – c.
 455).
 He is considered as the greatest ruler of the Vishnukundina dynasty.
 The Vishnukundina Empire reached its greatest territorial extent under him.
 He defeated Prithvishena II, the powerful Vakataka king.
 The daughter of Prithvishena II, Vakataka Mahadevi, was given in marriage to Madhava Varma II.